bpbible/bpbible/README.txt

 To build from source, you will need to have the following:

-1. wxPython 2.8 (preferably at least 2.8.7)
+1. wxPython 2.8 (preferably at least 2.8.12)
 2. wxWebConnect with Python bindings (get the latest versions from https://github.com/jonmmorgan/wxwebconnect/ and https://github.com/jonmmorgan/pywebconnect/).
 3. Python 2.6 (though older versions may work)
 4. SWORD 1.6
 5. Windows, Linux or Mac

-BPBible works mostly under Mac.
+BPBible mostly works under Mac.
 Certain features, like the quickselectors, do not appear correctly.
 Also, users must compile it themselves - there is no binary distribution yet.

 Using the binaries under Linux